 So what are the “gotcha’s” with iOS9?
 Whilst I’m sure we can all think of one or two, I do want to point out something our partner Wandera posted recently about iOS9 and assisted Wi-Fi, and how important it is for enterprises to be aware of data usage and “bill-shock”.

 “With iOS 9, devices will now automatically connect to cellular networks when Wi-Fi signal is low or lost.
 Theoretically, this means that users will be able to continue streaming videos or browsing the internet with no interruptions”.

-For anyone looking to better understand iOS9, implement EMM in their organisation or have a wider discussion around Mobility including how to control data usage and bill-shock, fill out the form in the top right corner and someone will be in touch.
+For anyone looking to better understand iOS9, implement EMM in their organisation or have a wider discussion around Mobility including how to control data usage and bill-shock, get in touch.